-The five (5) borings generally encountered groundwater at approximately 13 feet to 18 feet below the ground surface level, which rose generally to approximately 8.5 feet to 10 feet below the existing ground surface level after removal of the hollow stem augers from the boreholes respectively.
+The eleven (11) borings on this project site generally encountered groundwater at approximately 13 feet to 33 feet below the ground surface level while drilling or while sampling, which rose generally to approximately 5.5 feet to 10 feet below the existing ground surface level after removal of the hollow stem augers from the boreholes respectively.
+Wet cave in occurred in boring B-7 after removal of the hollow stem augers from the borehole causing the ground water level to rise and this water level reading should not be considered the true ground water table.
+Wet cave in is when non-cohesive granular borehole sidewalls collapse into the borehole due to the water table after removal of the hollow stem augers from the borehole.

 The yearly seasonal highs can be predicted by the gray color meaning the soil has not been exposed to water long enough to have been oxidized and turn brown to brownish gray.